Barbering Schools in Minnesota

 Minnesota Barber Licensing Requirements

-After completing Minnesota’s required 1,500 hours of barber training, the next step is to successfully complete the State’s registered barber exam.
+After completing Minnesota’s required 1,500 hours of barber training, the next step is to complete the State’s registered barber exam.

-While test-taking can feel daunting—especially when your ability to work is on the line—the accredited barbering program you just finished should leave you confident in your skills.
+While test-taking can feel daunting—especially when your ability to work is on the line—the accredited barber program you just finished should leave you confident in your skills.
 When you combine some studying with your experience, you’re ready to ace the test.

 Like other states, Minnesota’s registered barber exam includes two sections: a written section that tests theoretical knowledge and a practical portion that allows you to showcase the skills you’ve learned throughout your educational journey.
-The State’s barbering exam is held on the first Monday in February, May, August, and November.
+The State’s barber exam is held on the first Monday in February, May, August, and November.
 You can find the application for registration here.

 You must earn a minimum score of 75% on both the written and practical sections to pass.
 Continue reading as we break down the test below.